 Primary Key of the

 orders table) allows us to link and analyze this information.
-When creating a path, you will be asked to define both the
+When creating a path, you are asked to define both the

 Primary Key and

-When creating a column in your data warehouse, you will need to define the path that brings information from one table into another.
-Sometimes paths pre-populate because a path already exists between tables, but if this does not happen, you will need to create one.
+When creating a column in your Data Warehouse, you must define the path that brings information from one table into another.
+Sometimes paths pre-populate because a path exists between tables, but if this does not happen, you must create one.

 one-to-many- a customer can have many orders, but an order can have only one customer.
 This tells us the direction of the relationship, or where the calculated column should be created.
 In this case, it means information from the